Top 5 overlooked destinations in Europe

 Fun fact: Daniel Fahrenheit was born in Gdańsk, so the thermometer is a Polish invention.

-Getting there: you can reach Gdańsk from Warsaw in 2h 20m, or the fastest train from Kraków takes 4h 30m.
+How to get to Gdańsk by train: You can reach Gdańsk from Warsaw in 2h 20m, or the fastest train from Kraków takes 4h 30m.
 Seat reservation required on both routes.

 Did you know that you can go directly to Hel from Gdańsk?
 Seriously, you can travel by ferry or train to the Hel Peninsula.